process-engine/process_engine_core_meta/README.md

 * Runs `git push` in each module specified in the `.meta`-file individually

 ### MInstall
-Every Repository manages its own dependencies.
+Every repository manages its own dependencies.
 In combination with a meta repo, this would lead to a huge amount of redundant dependencies across all different repositories.
-To prevent this, we use the tool _*minstall*.
+To prevent this, we use the tool *minstall*.

-MInstall creates a centralized directory inside the meta repository folder, where every redundant dependency will be installed.
-To make sure that every module can access their needed dependencies, MInstall then creates symlink for every dependency, that is also used by another module, to the central *node_modules* folder inside the *meta repository*.
+MInstall creates a centralized _node_modules_ directory, where every redundant dependency will be installed.
+To make sure that every module can access their needed dependencies.

+Then MInstall creates symlinks for every redundant dependency to the central *node_modules* folder inside the *meta repository*.

 This way, the node modules that depends on a specific module, can work as intended and you does not have to install redundant dependencies.